Crypto Tax India 2026 Guide: 30% + 1% TDS Explained

 | Minor child receiving crypto as gift | Income clubbed with parent’s income.
 Parent pays 30% tax. |

 For NRIs, additional compliance under FEMA may apply.
-Consult a tax advisor before making large crypto transfers across borders.
-Read our Crypto Sentiment article for broader investment perspective.
+It is generally advisable to consult a tax advisor before making large crypto transfers across borders.
+Read our Crypto Sentiment article for the broader investment perspective.

 7. Legal Status of Crypto in India (2026) — Is It Illegal?

 Crypto is not illegal in India.
-The Supreme Court in 2020 struck down the RBI circular that banned banks from dealing with crypto exchanges.
+The Supreme Court in 2020 struck down the RBI circular that effectively banned banks from dealing with crypto exchanges.
 Since then, the government has chosen to regulate via taxation rather than impose a blanket ban.
 However, crypto is not recognised as legal tender.
-The RBI has repeatedly warned about risks, and there is no deposit insurance or investor protection.
-A comprehensive regulatory framework (crypto bill) is pending – the latest draft (2024) proposed categorising crypto as an asset class, with registration requirements for exchanges.
+The RBI has repeatedly expressed concerns about risks, and there is no deposit insurance or investor protection mechanism for crypto holdings.
+A comprehensive regulatory framework (often referred to as the “crypto bill”) is pending — the latest draft proposed categorising crypto as an asset class with registration requirements for exchanges.
 As of June 2026, the bill has not been passed.
 Therefore, while trading and holding crypto is legal, the lack of regulation means higher risk of exchange hacks, fraud, and sudden policy changes.
-Always use reputed, FIU‑registered exchanges (CoinDCX, WazirX, etc.) and never keep large amounts on an exchange.
-For long‑term holding, use a hardware wallet.
+It is generally advisable to use reputed, FIU‑registered Indian exchanges and avoid keeping large amounts on any exchange.
+For long‑term holding, consider a hardware wallet.
+See our Gold vs Bitcoin India 2026 comparison for how the two assets differ in regulatory treatment.

 8. INDwallet Tools to Manage Crypto Tax & Portfolio

-- Old vs New Tax Regime Simulator – Estimate total tax liability including crypto gains.
+- Old vs New Tax Regime Simulator: Estimate your total tax liability including crypto gains under both regimes.
+Try now.

-- Wealth Wallet – Add your crypto holdings as custom assets to track overall allocation and potential tax liability.
+- Wealth Wallet: Add your crypto holdings as custom assets to track overall allocation and potential tax liability.
+Open Wealth Wallet.

-- Investment Quest – Simulate how after‑tax returns from crypto affect your long‑term goals.
+- Investment Quest: Simulate how after‑tax returns from crypto affect your long‑term financial goals.
+Start quest.

-- SIP vs Lumpsum Simulator – Compare systematic vs lump sum crypto purchases considering 1% TDS drag.
+- SIP vs Lumpsum Simulator: Compare systematic vs lump sum crypto purchases considering the 1% TDS drag.
+Simulate now.

 Frequently Asked Questions